Fair isle variations

 2024 Software tools have changed dramatically since much of the body of this post was first published, some downloadable pngs and added content follows

-working larger scale, planning for an added third color, the starting 16X16 png planning a plaid effect requires eliminating touching points, the repeat adjusted to 17X16 areas adding a third color finding the individual 68X64 repeat always check tiling before knitting
+working larger scale, and with some planning for an added third color, the starting 16X16 png planning a plaid effect requires eliminating touching points, the repeat adjusted to 17X16 areas adding a third color finding the individual 68X64 repeat always check tiling before knitting

 Going huge, planning a repeat on square 8X8 grid blocks the resulting 32X32 file tiled to 160X160 adding another color after removing some pixels, the repeat remains 32X32 adding a third color in spots, work in only 3 selected colors, not RGB Mode

-this particular variation repeat is 128X128 pixels in size the palette can easily be adjusted to match yarn colors and help to finalize the color choice 2024: this pattern was also based on a weaving design, and appeared evocative of shapes in this family some of the pattern definition may appear less clear in the transition from BW computer renderings to the actual knit sampling
+this particular variation repeat is 128X128 pixels in size the palette can easily be adjusted to match yarn colors and help to finalize the color choice 2024: a 16X16 that morphs into star shapes this pattern was also based on a weaving design, and appeared evocative of shapes in this family some of the pattern definition may appear less clear in the transition from BW computer renderings to the actual knit sampling